biovino1/DCTSearch/bench/cath/README.md

 This command will download the dataset and fingerprint each sequence, as well as prepare the query sequences.

-The benchmark can then be run with the following command:
+The benchmark can then be run and evaluated using the following commands:

 ```
 python -m bench.cath.run_cath20
+python -m bench.cath.run_mmseqs
+python -m bench.cath.plot_results
 ```

-This will search the queries against the database and calculate/graph the AUC1 score for each query.
+This will search the queries against the database using all benchmarked methods and plot the AUC1 curves for each method.

 ## References